 Create a boundary at the front of your home with a low wall or fence, or by planting prickly or barbed shrubbery, such as holly, firethorn or hawthorn, if you’re able to maintain them.
 You could also plant low-growing thorny shrubs below windows and drainpipes.

 Always keep your front gate closed – consider fitting a gate spring – and keep fences and walls in good repair.
 If your back garden has an access gate, keep it padlocked and make sure the gate can’t just be lifted off its hinges.
-You could consider using gravel driveways and paths, so you can hear anyone approach.

 Keep the view into your front garden clear so any potential intruders are visible.
 Cut back any overhanging branches or foliage.
 Boundary fences, walls, shrubs and bushes should be no more than about 1m (3 ft) high.
 You may need planning permission to make changes to a fence, wall or gate.
 Contact your local council’s planning department to find out.